 A payment bank is a recent entrant in the banking system in India.
 A payment bank is somewhat similar to a normal bank but restricted to perform only few of the banking services as compared to traditional banks.
 A payment bank is basically a newer concept in the banking sector.
 A payment bank shall be regulated by the apex or Central bank of India, Reserve Bank of India (RBI).

 A payment bank has been categorised as a “Scheduled bank”.But,it is mandatory for the companies to include the word “Payment bank” in its name in order to differentiate it from other regular banks.
 Further, payment bank is allowed to perform not all but only certain selective functions of banking.

-The main objective of introducing these payment banks in India was to extend the financial services horizon to small business, migrant labour workforce, low income households and different remote areas of the country especially the unorganised sector in India.
+The main objective of introducing these payment banks in India was to extend the financial services horizon to small business, migrant labour workforce & low income households.
+This was meant to further provide services to the remote areas of the country especially the unorganised sector in India.